-Spring through autumn brings better conditions for travel, with spring in particular offering a good helping of sunshine with fewer rain showers than in other seasons.
-During spring, you’ll also get to see plenty of adorable lambs, calves and possibly even baby deer, rabbits and seals.
+Spring through autumn brings better conditions for travel.
+Spring, in particular, offers a good helping of sunshine with fewer rain showers than in other seasons.
+During spring, you’ll also get to see plenty of adorable lambs, calves, and possibly even fawns, plus rabbits and seals.

 Your adventure in the Highlands could be just a few clicks away!
 Take a look at our fantastic range of Scotland tours, all of which feature stops in the beautiful Highlands.
 Or for a totally unique experience, get in touch with us to start building your fully personalised tour of the Scottish Highlands.